pqrs-org/Karabiner-Elements/README.md

 # Karabiner-Elements

-Karabiner-Elements is the subset of next generation Karabiner for macOS Sierra.
+Karabiner-Elements is the subset of the next generation Karabiner for macOS Sierra.

 ## Project Status